hpfem/hermes-tutorial/doc/src/hermes2d/B-nonlinear.rst

-Tutorial Part II (Nonlinear Problems)
+Tutorial Part B (Nonlinear Problems)
 ======================================

 In this chapter we illustrate how to use the Picard's